Programs and Services

 REAL Sports

-Sports can be an integral part recovery.
-They are very meaningful in so many ways.
-A person can create lasting friendships with teammates.
-It may also provide an opportunity to reinforce the idea that fun and camaraderie does not have to involve alcohol or drugs.
-Participants get the opportunity to share in the encouragement of others if it is their first time playing that sport.
+Sports can be an integral part of recovery and are meaningful in so many ways.
+A person can build support groups and create lasting friendships with teammates.
+These healthy activities offer opportunity to reinforce the idea that fun and camaraderie does not have to involve alcohol or drugs.
+Participants also share in the encouragement of others, if it is their first time playing that sport.
 The Camden County Commissioners have supported REAL sports for all seasons.

 Recovery Softball Tournament